Back

 But first of all, why is it native

 Imagine that you have to talk to a native Spanish speaker and you learn Spanish to do it.
-And if you have to talk to a French person, you learn their language as well.
-This is how native mobile app development works: you speak every platform’s native “language”.
-For iOS it’s Swift, for Android it’s Kotlin, and for web browsers it’s JavaScript.
+And if you have to speak with a French person, you have to learn their language as well.
+This is how native mobile app development works: you “speak” every platform’s native “language.”
+For iOS, it’s Swift.
+For Android, it’s Kotlin.
+And for web browsers, it’s JavaScript.

 native mobile app development